nalexn/ViewInspector/guide.md

 XCTAssertTrue(try sut.inspect().labelStyle() is IconOnlyLabelStyle)
 ```

-Consider the following example of a custom LabelStyle:
+Consider the following example of a custom `LabelStyle`:

 ```swift
 struct CustomLabelStyle: LabelStyle {